HeyBoy17/DAB_SQL_Quiz/README.md

 # DAB_SQL_Quiz
-A website for a SQL Quiz
+A webseite for a quick SQL quiz that contains 20 questions.